-OneNet has been an E-Rate approved Internet service provider since 1999.
+OneNet has been an E-Rate approved internet service provider since 1999.
 OneNet staff has been involved in the Federal Universal Service program since the beginning of the program.
 OneNet staff attends service provider trainings presented by USAC and participates in monthly service provider conference calls.
 Also, OneNet staff attends annual E-Rate training sessions for service providers presented by Kellogg and Sovereign Consultanting.
 OneNet is accustomed to working with USAC and consultants to assist the applicants’ needs.

 Upon completion and notification from USAC of the successful approval of the applicant’s form 486, OneNet provides discounted invoices to the customer.
 Our database was designed to accommodate E-Rate discounts.
 OneNet receives paper and electronic versions of all service provider letters from USAC.
-OneNet successfully processes on average of 645 line items per month through clectronic invoicing USAC with service provider invoices (SPI).
+OneNet successfully processes on average of 645 line items per month through electronic invoicing USAC with service provider invoices (SPI).

 Our preferred invoicing mode is SPI.
 OneNet will work with the customer for the best mode of E-Rate discounts.

 OneNet’s SPIN is 143015254.

 For questions concerning E-Rate, please contact:

 Assistant Director of Administration